wbzyl/sinatra-rdiscount/README.markdown

-# Extension providing RDiscount templates for Sinatra
+# Extension providing RDiscount templates for Sinatra apps

 The *sinatra-rdiscount* gem is an extension for Sinatra implemented as a gem.